Author: Yambilla (contributed by Joy Blankson-Hemans)

 Examples of hacking:

-- In 2018, the privacy of 500 million customers of Marriott Hotels was compromised – payment information, names, mailing addresses, phone numbers, email addresses, passport numbers, and even details about the Starwood Preferred Guest (SPG) account, a high-end card recently launched by the American Express credit card issuer for regular travelers.
+- In 2018, the privacy of 500 million customers of Marriott Hotels was compromised – payment information, names, mailing addresses, phone numbers, email addresses, passport numbers, and even details about the Starwood Preferred Guest (SPG) account, a high-end card recently launched by the American Express credit card issuer for regular travellers.

 - Other attacks include: Travelex being held to ransom by hackers